 The Investment Partnership generates income from interest, dividends, realized gains or losses, and unrealized appreciation or depreciation on investments and foreign currency positions.
-The Investment Partnership incurs expenses from management fees, direct expenses, such as professional fees and administrative expenses, and allocated expenses under the services agreement with Apollo Alternative Assets, L.P.
+The Investment Partnership incurs expenses from management fees, interest, broken deals, direct expenses, such as professional fees and administrative expenses, and allocated expenses under the services agreement with Apollo Alternative Assets, L.P.